DEGIRO review

 Tax reporting

 DEGIRO provides annual account statements and transaction history you can use for tax filing.
 In some countries — Germany, Netherlands — it may produce documents directly relevant to your return.
-But it does not “solve taxes” for you, and its tax reporting has previously contained errors.
+But it does not “solve taxes” for you, and you should check its statements against your own records before filing.

 You are responsible for understanding your country’s rules on capital gains, dividends, wealth tax (Box 3 in NL, Vorabpauschale in DE), and for using DEGIRO’s statements correctly.
 Guide: Taxes basics for investors · UCITS ETF tax by country.